parallel installs in nixpkgs

 The failures are obviously parallel install failures as they failed in

-with very obscure complains about missing files.
+installPhase with very obscure complains about missing files.

-install failure is being investigated in
+As an example solanum install failure is being investigated in

 Issue #405 upstream.

-It’s an interesting case of libtool
+It’s an interesting case of libtool-based build system with a bunch

-of recursive makefiles.
+of recursive Makefiles.

-There are a few triggers there: source file deletion during install and something related to unusual dependencies during install.
+There are a few triggers there: source file deletion during install and

-Source file deletion causes rebuild and relinking of the project during install (ugh!).
+Source file deletion causes rebuild and relinking of the project during

-Otherwise it was a very small fallout which I plugged by sprinkling
+Otherwise, it was a very small fallout which I plugged by sprinkling

-.
+enableParallelInstalling = false.
 We might need a few more of those

 workarounds as parallelism bugs sometimes take a while to surface.